kb-dk/permalink-manus/sandbox/presentation.md

 ## What is a manuscript, anyway?

 * Means "handwritten"
-* In a library context it is a contunuoum with two endpoints: Goes from (i) A handwritten work to (ii) archival records.
+* In a library context it is a contunuoum with two endpoints: stuff rom (i) A handwritten work to (ii) archival records.
 * These things are usually unique.
 There is one or a few copies that may differ.
 * Medieval manuscrpts are handwritten copies, usually manufactured in a special Scriptorium, written by pupils in schools or archival records.